I’m blessed to live within easy reach of the ocean, and it’s to the beach I go to bulk up on the greenest of green for my pile, seaweed.

 It’s a tragic movie, and near the end, old “Bull” Harris tells the American, Berenger, who wants to buy the land out from under him, “It’s my field.
 It’s my child.
 I nursed it, I nourished it, I saw to its every want…”

-I feel the same way about my pile.
+If not to the same morbid end, I feel the same way about my pile.